theosotr/fsmove-eval/README.md

 # Run Benchmarks

-The directory `benchmarks/` includes
+This repository also includes one directory, that is `benchmarks/`, which includes
-34 directories representing
+34 sub-directories representing
 the Puppet modules listed in Table 1 of our paper.
-Each directory contains the `init.pp` file corresponding to the entrypoint script for executing the module inside the container, and the `params.txt` contains parameters for properly setting up the environment before analysis.
+Each directory contains the `init.pp` file corresponding to the entrypoint script for executing the module inside the container, and the `params.txt` file contains parameters for setting up the environment properly.
 For example,
 the following `params.txt` shows that the script needs to install `albatrossflavour-os_patching`